Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 ```
 ## 2. Main Functionality of the Code
 ### 1.)
 Installing and Enabling Libraries
-The following libraries and modules are imported for the project:
+The following libraries and modules are imported for the project
+This project imports multiple libraries required for building an application related to applied NLP, stock analysis, and creating interactive interfaces.
+Detailed steps and explanations are provided in the related sections to help understand the usage and functionality of each library.
 ```python
 import requests
 import pandas as pd